pineunity/apmec/doc/source/contributor/tacker_vim_monitoring.rst

 Mistral workflow VIM monitoring
 ===============================

-For the purpose to make tacker server scale, the mistral workflow is used to re-implement the VIM monitoring feature.
+For the purpose to make apmec server scale, the mistral workflow is used to re-implement the VIM monitoring feature.

 The main monitoring process is like this:

 - user registers a VIM
-- tacker server saves it into database
+- apmec server saves it into database
-- tacker server generates a mistral workflow and executes it
+- apmec server generates a mistral workflow and executes it
 - the VIM monitor mistral action is executed and do the monitoring, if there is status change, it will RPC call conductor
 - the conductor changes the VIM status